Injecting Entity Types into Entity-Guided Text Generation: Appendix

 \subsection{Evaluation Metrics}

-We use four kinds of standard metrics: (1) BLEU-4 measures the average 4-gram precision on a set of reference texts; (2) ROUGE-2 computes the recall of bigrams; (3) ROUGE-L computes the overlap of the longest common subsequence between the hypothesis and the reference; (4) METEOR uses a weighted F-score based on mapping unigrams and a penalty function for incorrect word order.
+We use four kinds of standard metrics: (1) BLEU-4 measures the average 4-gram precision on a set of reference texts; (2) ROUGE-2 computes the recall of bigrams; (3) ROUGE-L computes the overlap of the longest common subsequence between the hypothesis and the reference;